 - Drives Like Crazy: The River Bottom gang.

-- Irrelevant Act Opener: Emmet and his ma are introduced singing a folk song about a fat old lady's bathing suit as they row down the river.
-And it is hilarious.
+- Irrelevant Act Opener: Emmet and his ma are introduced singing a folk song about "The one bathing suit that your Grandma Otter wore" as they row down the river.

 - Musical World Hypothesis: All of the songs in the special are diegetical, though about half the time the background music isn't.

-- Playful Otter: One of the cuter scenes is Ma and Emmet sliding down an icy river bank.
+- Playful Otter: One of the cuter scenes is Ma and Emmet sliding down a slide Emmet's Pa built on an icy river bank.
 You know, like real otters do.

 - Reptiles Are Abhorrent: The special plays the trope straight with two members of the River Bottom Gang.
 The book doesn't use it.